gulrotkake/svg2sixel/README.md

 # svg2sixel
-Render a SVG as sixel for display in terminals
+Renders a SVG as sixels for display in terminals

 ## Usage